By Francis De Roeck, Global Cash Management, Payment Regulations, BNP Paribas

-Finally, during my presentation I will guide the attendees through this new EPC 4-corner Request to Pay initiative, allowing to better understand the wide possibilities but also the challenges and the possible impacts on other payment solutions.
+Finally, during my presentation guided the attendees through this new EPC 4-corner Request to Pay initiative, allowing to better understand the wide possibilities but also the challenges and the possible impacts on other payment solutions.

 How can risk professionals review opportunities with request to pay as a payment concept to enhance customer experience?

 Request to Pay is a term that is already used in different situations and may cover many different implementations.
 Today Request to Pay is for example often mentioned in the context of a services used to get payments initiated by Third Parties via Open Banking.
 Sometimes customer need first to enrol, and anyway, each Open Banking solution triggers a new or a different customer experience.
 The R2P scheme that the EPC is developing –and that will be highlighted hereafter- will be different.
 It will become a full 4-corner model, so that the client/payer will always be contacted by his bank, via his well-known application, be it for a P2P payment, be it for an e-payment, be it for an in-shop payment, be it abroad or be it at home.
 One single universal customer experience, to be compared to different Open Banking experiences.